 Dichostereum effuscatum (Cooke & Ellis) Boidin & Lanq.

 Dichostereum is a small, well-delimited genus of crusts with 15 accepted species.
 Like most fungi in the Russulales order, Dischostereum species produce ornamented basidiospores that have an amyloid reaction in Melzer's reagent (Deng et al. 2026).
+Dichostereum is closely related to Vararia, which also produces dichohyphae but has smooth spores instead of ornamented spores.
 While most Dichostereum species appear to have a narrow geographic range, Dichostereum effuscatum is widely distributed across temperate North America and Europe, but it is most common in Eastern North America (Bernicchia and Gorjón 2010, Liu and He 2018).
+Few studies have been conducted on this species, and those that exist focus primarily on its systematics, meaning we don't know much about Dichostereum effuscatum beyond its position in the fungal phylogeny.

 Details